← All PostsLogistics Operations

 These two mechanisms are independent but compound.

-Example: 65-lb weight bench, 40×24×14" box, 200 shipments/month, average Zone 6 delivery.
+Example: 65-lb weight bench in a 40×24×14" box, shipping into an average Zone 6 today.

 What This Requires Operationally